 Marie-Louise has a strong and dedicated relationship with CCS - seven years as a mother of a student, one year as Governing Council member, and almost four years as project director.
 She was instrumental in obtaining the grant and managing the design and construction of the new campus.
-Now she has been our dedicated director for the past 3 years.
+Now she has been our dedicated director for the past four years.

 "One of the aspects of CCS that most delights me is the engaged relationship between teachers and students.
 How together they work out individual learning paths incorporating the unique strengths that best suit each student.
 Our students discover and create their world with curiosity.
 I enjoy the school’s caring and creative atmosphere every time I enter the building."